-Adaptive sync technology can really change your gaming experience, but the big graphics cards manufacturers don’t make it easy to get adaptive sync on your computer.
-If you have an AMD processor, you can’t take advantage of NVIDIA’s G-SYNC technology, and NVIDIA users can’t enjoy the advantages of a monitor with FreeSync.
+Adaptive sync technology can really change your gaming experience.
+Unfortunately, the big graphics cards manufacturers don’t make it easy to get adaptive sync on your computer.
+If you have an AMD processor, you can’t take advantage of NVIDIA’s G-Sync technology, and NVIDIA users can’t enjoy the advantages of a monitor with FreeSync.

 This one goes out to the NVIDIA fans.
-With NVIDIA as the dominant graphics processor manufacturer on the market, it’s understandable that monitor manufacturers are flocking to G-SYNC technology.
-And while there are a whole lot of G-Sync monitors on the market today, we’ve winnowed it down to 16 monitors that can compete for the best G-Sync monitor in 2020.
+With NVIDIA as the dominant graphics processor manufacturer on the market, it’s understandable that monitor manufacturers are flocking to G-Sync technology.
+And while there are a whole lot of G-Sync monitors on the market today, we’ve whittled them down to 16 options that can compete for the best G-Sync monitor in 2021.

 TL;DR - 16 Best G-Sync Monitors:

 - Acer Predator Gaming X34 Curved 34″ UltraWide QHD Monitor

 - AOC G2590FX 25″ Framless G-SYNC Monitor

 - ASUS ROG PG279Q 27″ G-SYNC Gaming Monitor